Add Key Metrics to Evaluate Your Business

-- While your Sales Performance dashboard is in edit mode, hover over the center of the top number widget and click 123 Number.
-Tip To put a dashboard in edit mode, click the Edit button in the dashboard toolbar. .
-A wizard opens.
-Use the wizard to build a query that calculates the value for this number widget.
+- While your Sales Performance dashboard is in edit mode (click the Edit button to put a dashboard in edit mode), hover over the top number widget and click in the center.
+This open the widget wizard that builds a query to calculate the value for this number widget.

 - Click Filters, click + under the Filters tab, and then select Stage.
-Tip Enter stage in the search box to quickly locate the field.
+Note: Enter stage in the search box to quickly locate the field.

 - Select all values, except 08 - Won and 09 - Lost.

-- To label the query, click the Edit button next to Untitled Query and then enter Open Opp Amount.
-Tip Query labels are important because they help you identify the query when you want to apply it to a widget.
-Specify the label while you create the query because Analytics generates the ID based on the label.
-After creating the query, you can’t change the ID, unless you edit the JSON.
-(Analytics uses IDs to identify queries behind the scenes—in the dashboard JSON.)
+- To label the query, click the pencil next to Untitled Query and enter Open Opp Amount.
+Note: Query labels are important because they help you identify the query when you want to apply it to a widget.
+It's suggested to add a label while creating the query because Analytics generates the ID based on the label.
+You can’t change the ID after creating the query, unless you edit the dashboard JSON.
+(Analytics uses IDs to identify queries behind the scenes in the dashboard JSON.)

 - Click Done.
 Congrats!
 You created your first number widget.
 Unfortunately, you can’t see the widget title and some digits are truncated.
 Let’s fix these issues now by modifying the widget properties.

-- Select the widget to show its widget properties and then change the Title property from Sum of Amount to Open Pipeline, select Shorten number, and increase the number size to 20.
+- Select the widget to show its widget properties and then change the Title property from Sum of Amount to Open Pipeline, select Shorten number, and increase the number size to 20 in the Text Style category.
 When you preview the dashboard, you can now view the new title and the shortened number inside the widget.
-To preview, click in the dashboard toolbar.
+Click the Preview button.